Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 The Finnish baritone, Tom Krause, had begun studying to become a psychiatrist, and obtained a medical degree from Helsinki University.
 But he gave it up to study singing.
 He received his training in Helsinki, and later at the Vienna Music Academy and in Berlin.

-Tom Krause was awarded the Harriet Cohen Bach Prize for his singing in Britten’s War Requiem in London.
+Tom Krause was awarded the Harriet Cohen Bach Prize for his singing in Benjamin Britten’s War Requiem in London.
 In 1963, he made his debut in America at Tanglewood with Boston Symphony Orchestra in the American premiere of this work.
 He also sang it at the Carnegie Hall.
-Since then, his career has lead him to all great American and European theatres, in London, Berlin, Vienna, Milan, and Paris where he sang The Marriage of Figaro, Les Contes d'Hoffmann, La Concrentola, Parisfal, Elektra, Cosi fan Tutte, etc. at the Garnier Opera House, and more recently The Queen of Spades, Katya Kabanova, and Saint Francois d’Assise at the Bastille Opera House.
-He has sung at the music festivals in Bayreuth, Glyndebourne, Tanglewood, Vienna, Baalbeck, and at the City of London Festival.
+Since then, his career has lead him to all great American and European theatres, in London, Berlin, Vienna, Milan, and Paris where he sang Le nozze di Figaro, Les Contes d'Hoffmann, La Concrentola, Parisfal, Elektra, Cosi fan Tutte, etc. at the Garnier Opera House, and more recently The Queen of Spades, Katya Kabanova, and Saint Francois d’Assise at the Bastille Opera House.
+He sang at the music festivals in Bayreuth, Glyndebourne, Tanglewood, Vienna, Baalbeck, and at the City of London Festival.
 He was named ‘Kammersänger’ in Hamburg in 1967 and in the same year he made his very successful Metropolitan Opera debut in the role of Count Almaviva.

 Tom Krause also performed on stage St François at the 1998 Salzburg Festival and at the Luzern Festival (in concert version).
-In 1999, he will return to Paris to sing Titurel in Parsifal.
-Tom Krause is regularly invited to the Salzburg Festival as well as the Savolinna Festival.
+In 1999, he returned to Paris to sing Titurel in Parsifal.
+Tom Krause was regularly invited to the Salzburg Festival as well as the Savolinna Festival.

-Tom Krause did many great recordings, including not only opera, but melodies as well (Brahms, Schumann, Moussorgksi, Schubert, Sibelius).
-His numerous recordings have won him wide acclaim
+Tom Krause did many great recordings, including not only opera, but Lieder as well (Johannes Brahms, Robert Schumann, Moussorgksi, Schubert, Sibelius).
+His numerous recordings won him wide acclaim

-Tom Krause is teaching in Hamburg and is member of numerous Voice Competitions through the world.
+Tom Krause taught in Hamburg and was a member of numerous Voice Competitions through the world.

 Source: MusicaGlotz Website; Liner notes to the 2-LP Album ‘Dvorák: Requiem Mass’ conducted by István Kertez (Decca, 1969)